How do Vietnamese farmers live and work?

 farmers wear long-sleeve shirts to work

-So, when you travel to Vietnam, you can see an image of farmers in Vietnam with conical hats, and brown or dark clothes working in the paddy fields.
+When you travel to Vietnam, you can see an image of farmers with conical hats and brown or dark clothes working in the paddy fields.

-To improve the experience, many travel companies in Vietnam run eco-tours, which give you a chance to become a farmer to explore their work, and wear their traditional dresses.
+To improve the experience, many travel companies in Vietnam run eco-tours, which allow you to become a farmer, explore his work, and wear traditional dresses.

 You can find a few tours, such as: